microsoft/Dynamics-365-FastTrack-Implementation-Assets/ScheduleAPI/README.md

     * project manager

    Data File
-    * project File (if you want to have different sample files)
+    * project File (if you want to have different sample files).
+Please review data adn update in your project file (e.g. resource, start and end dates).